AshokDowrla/MERN-GameReview/README.md

 Substitute key values for mongoDB

-Run 'npm start' for both frontend and backend folders seperately
+Run 'npm start' for both frontend and backend folders separately